Incoming exchange students

 - IE University in Madrid, Spain

-- Prague University of Economics and Business (VSE)
+- Prague University of Economics and Business (VSE) in Prague, Czech Republic

 - Uppsala University in Uppsala, Sweden

-Fall Semester (late August-December):
+Fall semester exchange (late August-December):

-- Nomination Deadline: February 15
+- Nomination Deadline: Feb.
+15

 - Student Application Deadline: March 1

-Winter Semester (January-April):
+Winter semester exchange (January-April):

-- Nomination Deadline: September 1
+- Nomination Deadline: Sep.
+1

-- Student Application Deadline: September 15
+- Student Application Deadline: Sep.
+15

 - Passport copy